CM-Cabinets Library User Guide

 Shelf Support

-Multiple Shelf Support settings can be stored and the settings used on the current drawing is displayed to the right of the button e.g. CM-Default.
+Multiple Shelf Support settings can be stored and the settings used on the current drawing.

 More on Shelf Support Button and Editing Properties